Pop-up notes are active on this page - Click any note number to view|

 were remodeled to provide three shop units fronting onto High Road, which were numbered 64, 64a and 64b.
 These are shown in this photograph, dating from around 1960, which shows that

-the site of the Walker draper's shop had, by now, been remodeled to form two small shops, designated numbers 64a and 64b, then occupied by a photography shop and Betta Baby Wear
+the site of the Walker draper's shop had, by now, been remodeled to form two small shops, designated numbers 64b and 64a, then occupied respectively by Betta Baby Wear and Harry Allen, the local photographer - who had, it seems just moved in as his previous shop, nearly

-respectively.
-Number 64 itself, what had been the Walker house, on the corner of Union Street, was now the site of Clifford's pork butchers shop.
-This family business had been started by George Clifford in the 1890s.
-Born in
+Number 64 itself, what had been the Walker house, on the corner of Union Street, was now the site of Harold Clifford's pork butchers shop.
+Harold, born in 1891, was the son of George Clifford who had originally

 66-70 (previously 32-36) High Road - This part of the frontage that we see in the main photograph, was